sigmaco/afx/README.md

 ## The Unified Qwadro Draw I/O System Infrastructure
 The purple side of the force.

-SIGMA GL/2 is an data-oriented API specification where the common things are (relatively) easy, and the super powerful low-level optimizations are optional.
+SIGMA GL/2 (aka SGL, SIGGL) is an data-oriented API specification where the common things are (relatively) easy, and the super powerful low-level optimizations are optional.

 The idea behind its proposal was the development overhead of Vulkan API being absolutely insane when we tried to move from OpenGL to Vulkan in our recent works.